shivshekhar12/News-Sentiment-Analysis/README.md

-This project compares the sentiment classification of financial/news headlines using two different approaches:
-1. RoBERTa-based Transformer model, fine-tuned on labeled headline data.
-2. VADER Sentiment Analyzer, a rule-based NLP tool.
-It aims to evaluate how a modern deep learning model performs against a traditional sentiment analyzer, providing insights into accuracy, confidence, and runtime.
+News Headline Sentiment Classification using Fine-Tuned RoBERTa

+This project develops a custom sentiment analysis model trained specifically on news headlines.
+By fine-tuning a RoBERTa transformer, we classify headline sentiment into positive, neutral, and negative categories—achieving significantly better performance than traditional rule-based tools like VADER.

-Features
+Key Features
-Fine-tunes FacebookAI/roberta-base using HuggingFace Transformers Predicts sentiment across three categories: positive, neutral, and negative
+Fine-tunes FacebookAI/roberta-base using Hugging Face Transformers on labeled news headline data.
-- Outputs include:
+Predicts sentiment with:
-- Predicted label
+- Sentiment label (positive / neutral / negative)
-- Class probabilities
+- Class probabilities (softmax output)
-- Compound sentiment score (RoBERTa)
+- Custom compound sentiment score derived from model logits
 - Runtime comparison (RoBERTa vs VADER)

-Getting Started
-1. Install dependencies:
-pip install -r requirements.txt
-2. Train the model (optional): python train_model.py
-3. Run sentiment comparisons:
-python predict_sentiment.py
+Highlights how a deep learning model built for headlines outperforms VADER on accuracy, nuance handling, and reliability.

+Model Overview
-Model Details
+RoBERTa Model
-= RoBERTa is fine-tuned on labeled news headlines across 3 sentiment classes.
-- VADER uses lexicon-based scoring to assign a sentiment label.
-- Results are compared for multiple real-world headlines.
+- Fine-tuned on a labeled dataset of news headlines, enabling it to understand context, tone, and subtle sentiment cues missed by traditional analyzers.
+VADER
+- A lexicon-based rule engine designed for general sentiment detection.
+While fast, it struggles with headline nuance and domain-specific context.
+Our model shows consistent improvements in:
+- Prediction accuracy
+- Confidence scores
+- Context-sensitive sentiment interpretation

 Dependencies
 - torch